NehanMP/Wonder-Calculator/README.md

 # Wonder-Calculator

-A simple calculator designed with basic mathematical operations such as:
+A simple calculator designed as the 1st semester project in my Foundation Degree program at IIT, with basic mathematical operations such as:
 <li>Display Highest value</li>
 <li>Display Lowest value</li>
 <li>Display Average value</li>